dottereldesign/dottereldesign/README.md

 # Jamie Wilson

-I build solutions.
+I love taking
+##rough content,
+##designs, or
+##ideas and

-I’m comfortable taking rough content, designs, or ideas and turning them into clear, usable, professional digital experiences.
+turning them into a digital experiences.

-I’m especially interested in roles that combine web development, interface design, automation, AI tools, and creative problem-solving.
+## I build solutions.

+Automation, AI tools, Creative Design

 ## Currently Exploring

-I’m especially passionate about full-stack development, building MVPs for startups, web animations, and the intersection of AI and Psychology.
-These are the areas I’m currently spending most of my time learning, experimenting with, and building around.
+Building MVPs for startups, web animations, and learning about the intersection of AI and Psychology.

 ## Projects